0xReki/0xreki.github.io/_posts/2022/2022-02-14-school-was-not-a-fun-time.md

 Bullying, yes, this post is about bullying.
 <!--more-->

-## I would do anything to make it stop
+## I Would Do Anything to Make It Stop

 There were days when the only thought I had while walking home from school was: I would do anything to make it stop.
 That thought can mean you'd do anything to be part of the group.